tyiannak/multimodal_movie_analysis/analyze_visual/Readme.md

     * appliance
     * indoor

-In addition, `process_video()` computes and returns video-level statistics of the above non-object features.
-In particular, mean, std, median by std ratio and top-10 average are computed for each of the 52 non-object features for the whole video.
+In addition, `process_video()` computes and returns six (6) video-level statistics of the above non-object features.
+In particular, mean, std, median by std ratio, top-10 percentile, mean of the delta features and std of the delta features are computed for each of the 52 non-object features for the whole video.
 As for the object detection, the frame-level predictions are post processed under local time widnows with two different ways:
 (i) the object frame-level confidences are smoothed across time windows in